Kashawn-Brown/MicroFlix/modules/tmdb-ingestion-service/README.md

 The ingestion service uses this base URL to call:

-* `GET /api/internal/v1/movies/exists-by-tmdb/{tmdbId}` – internal existence check.
+- `GET /api/internal/v1/movies/exists-by-tmdb/{tmdbId}` – internal existence check used during seeding.
-* `POST /api/v1/movies` – create movie in the catalog.
+- `POST /api/v1/movies` – create movie in the catalog.
+- `GET /api/internal/v1/movies/needs-runtime` – fetch movies that have a `tmdbId` but no `runtime` yet (runtime backfill mode).
+- `PATCH /api/internal/v1/movies/{id}` – partial update by internal id (used for generic backfill).
+- `PATCH /api/internal/v1/movies/by-tmdb/{tmdbId}` – partial update by TMDb id (used when enriching movies created in this run).

 ### Ingestion tuning